rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/rust-embedded-lld-safe-definition.md

 words: everything could happen.

-Rust Reference manual provide a non-exhaustive list of “undefined behaviors”[^5] The following behavior are worth to mentioned because it involves hardware:
+Rust Reference manual provide a non-exhaustive list of “undefined behaviors”[^5] The following behavior are worth mentioning because it involves hardware:

   - *Executing code compiled with platform features that the current